 Financial Aid Voyager Proxy Access

-What is the Voyager Account?
+What is the Voyager?

-Your voyager account is where you can view your financial aid.
+Your Voyager account is where you can view your financial aid.
 Voyager is also the student portal for many other online transactions and information.

-In order for others to view your financial aid information in Voyager, you will need to set up voyager proxy access to grant another person (parent, guardian, etc.) your confidential Voyager record.
+In order for others to view your financial aid information in Voyager, you will need to set up Voyager proxy access to grant another person (parent, guardian, etc.) your confidential Voyager record.
 An authorized user is only allowed to access the specific information that you have granted them rights to view.

 Can I give my parents or another user access to my financial aid information?